 Not just for pumpers

 You might only associate basal rate testing with insulin pumps, which is understandable!
 “Basal Rate” is a phrase typically associated with insulin pumps, which might lead to the idea that basal rate testing is just for those using a pump.
 That’s not the case.
 For those who are injecting, you also have a basal rate.
 It comes in the form of whatever long lasting insulin you use!
 The only difference is that you’ll have a bit less flexibility when it comes to making adjustments.

 Break it down

-Because doing a basal rate test involves fasting, it is common to target a specific section of the day (so you don’t have to starve yourself for long) and do only one section per day.
+Because doing a basal rate test involves fasting, it is common to target sections of the day (so you don’t have to starve yourself for long) and do only one part per day.
 The most common times might look something like this:

 - Overnight – 10p to 6a